What Owners Get Wrong — and How to Get It Right.

 Mario Nigro’s guest for this podcast is Karl Sigerist, a business advisor focusing on the lower midmarket.
 Many of Karl’s clients are owner-operators who are thinking about exits.
 He and Mario discuss the value of engaging an outside advisor and, in particular, the impact that the pandemic has had on the succession strategies of many long-time operators who recognize that new energy may be needed, sooner rather than later, to drive their businesses forward in a changing world.

-For interveiws related to the business valuations, buying and or selling Karl can be reached here
+For interviews Karl can be reached here

 Sponsored by: The Shaughnessy Group